-In addition, EC catches exported to a third country and re-exported to the EC, following processing, have to be accompanied by a Catch Certificate, as the scheme applies to all unprocesed and processed products imported into the EC irrespective of the nationality of the fishing vessel responsible for the catch.
+In addition, EU catches exported to a third country and re-exported to the EU, following processing, have to be accompanied by a Catch Certificate, as the scheme applies to all unprocessed and processed products, imported into the EU, irrespective of the nationality of the fishing vessel responsible for the catch.

-For more information, download the guidance documents below.
+For more information, regarding the use of the Export Certificate System download the guidance documents below.

 Notes on completing a Catch Certificate and Schedule